vishruth143/Selenium-Python-Automation-Framework/README.md

 # 🧪 Selenium-Python-Automation-Framework

-A scalable and maintainable test automation framework built with Python, leveraging Selenium WebDriver, Pytest, and Pytest-BDD.
+A scalable and maintainable test automation framework built with Python, leveraging Selenium WebDriver, Pytest, Pytest-BDD and Appium-Python-Client.
-It supports both UI and API test automation, with environment-driven configuration for flexibility.
+It supports both UI, API and Mobile test automation, with environment-driven configuration for flexibility.
 The framework is fully integrated with Docker for containerized execution, GitHub Actions for CI/CD pipelines, and Microsoft Teams for real-time execution notifications.

 ![img.png](architecture_diagram.png)